 The FROG balaclava has a hinged face guard that allows wearer to expose face without having to remove helmet and balaclava.
-It is issued in light and mid weight materials for different seasons.
+It is issued in light and mid weight FR materials for different seasons.

 The hot weather field cap is a baseball-style cap made of olive green shade 106 polyester and rayon gabardine cloth, conforming to MIL-C-41820.
 It was intended for wear as a component of the hot weather field uniform and the OG-107 utility uniform.